 As SimXperience really puts a focus on the realism of the sim racing experience, they have some of the most expensive options on the market.
 Their fully-built simulators can cost upwards of $20,000, but this makes them a great brand for professional racers looking to enhance their racing abilities without setting foot on the track.

 Notable SimXperience Wheels

 - The AccuForce DuraMold is a rim that boasts durability and functionality.
-Ergonomically designed, and compatible with the V2 direct drive system, this is the ideal choice for those that want a long-lasting wheel rim.
+Ergonomically designed, and compatible with the V2 direct drive system, this is the ideal choice for those that want a long-lasting, highly functional wheel rim.

 - The AccuForce button box is the ideal companion for the AccuForce V2 and it works well with the DuraMold wheel rim too.
 Featuring 13 buttons in total, it has plenty to offer in the way of customization.

 SimSteering is based at the home of British motorsport at Silverstone and has been in operation since around 2009 when Leo Bodnar created the first version of the steering system.
 The direct drive system offered by SimSteering is the base for their entire line of products, and although they have several wheels to choose from, this is what makes them so great.

 The products designed by SimSteering are intended to be highly compatible, and that is another reason they are one of the most popular options.
 The system is made with precision engineering, and high-quality materials are used throughout to make this one of the toughest direct drive systems on the market, and the wheels are made in the same manner.